 How to Calculate Your Heart Rate Recovery

-The basics of measuring HRR are simple: Right as you finish a bout of hard exercise, such as hard running or rowing, check your heart rate.
+It’s easy to measure your HRR by tracking your cardio recovery.
+Right as you finish a bout of hard exercise (usually cardio, like running or rowing), check your post-cardio heart rate.
+This is your peak heart rate.
 Then rest — do nothing — and check it again one, two, or three minutes later.

-If your heart rate was 180 BPM at the end of the exercise bout, and one minute later it’s 160 BPM, your one-minute HRR is 20 BPM.
+If your heart rate was 180 BPM at the end of the exercise bout, and one minute later it’s 160 BPM, your one-minute HRR or cardio recovery rate is 20 BPM.
 If you check it after two minutes and you’re at 125 BPM, your two-minute HRR is 55 (180 minus 125).

 Your Oura Ring makes the heart rate measuring part easy to do: Use the Oura App’s Workout Heart Rate feature to record your heart rate throughout the workout.
 Note where your interval started, and what your heart rate fell to after a minute or two.